abhinav4848/Obsidian-Medicine/asthma.md

 ---
 # Drugs to avoid in Asthma
 Beta Blockers- As salbutamol is a beta agonist and opens airways, we can make sense that beta blocker will worsen airway constriction.
-- In pre-eclampsia with asthma, you'll choose [[calcium channel blockers|Nifedipine]] instead of Labetalol.
-Avoid aspirin & NSAIDs in [[samter's triad]]
+- In pre-eclampsia with asthma, you'll choose [[calcium channel blockers|Nifedipine]] instead of Labetalol. #confusion Avoid aspirin & NSAIDs in [[samter's triad]]